 It’s a shame that with such a large purchase you have to have expert knowledge to get a good deal — or at the very least, not to get ripped off– risking a big financial mistake.
 It’s what keeps me in business.
 Nevertheless, it’s still unfortunate.
 I’m thankful that I can provide a solution to the problem.

 If this is your first time buying a car, we have two pieces of advice.

 1. Don’t ask Dad to spend the day at the dealership.
 Don’t ask Uncle Tim or your brother.
 Chances are, they don’t want to do it either.

 Dads, uncles and brothers, they often call us because they don’t want to deal with the hassle of the car deal for their loved ones.
 They get called to help with the transaction.
 They know what they don’t know, so they often call us.
 And truly, it’s the seasoned buyers who call because they know, EXACTLY what they don’t want to deal with.
 They know that it takes a lot of work to secure a good deal.
 They know they have to make dealers compete.
 They learned it the hard way.
 The thought of it exhausts them.

-2. Instead, start with the New Car Buying in 2021 – The Definitive Guide.
+2. Instead, start with the Vehicle Lease and Buying Guide – The Definitive Guide.
 Then, do your research.

 When you’ve decided on the vehicle you want and have a baseline for the best way to buy a vehicle, call your dad, your uncle or whoever else and then call us.
 We’ll treat you like a family member and take care of the deal from start to finish.